jaxcore/jaxcore-say/README.md

 ### Webworker Usage

-As of version v0.0.4, both speech synthesizers are loaded with webworkers which drastically improve memory usage.
+Both speech synthesizers are loaded with webworkers which drastically improve memory usage.
 The webworker files can be downloaded [here](https://raw.githubusercontent.com/jaxcore/jaxcore-listen/master/dist/workers.tar.gz).
 Or to build the worker files clone this repo and run `npm run build-workers`.

 The worker js files must be served separately from the NPM module, and the path to the files must be set using the `Say.setWorkers()` method.